 He is the guarantee of our inheritance.
 (Romans 8:16, Ephesians 1:13, 1 John 4:13)

 Walking in the Spirit vs. Walking in the Flesh

 Though we are “new creatures” (2 Corinthians 5:17) in Christ, and “temples of the Holy Spirit,” (1 Corinthians 6:19) our struggle with sin does not end.
-We are still tempted to return to our former way of life.
+We are still tempted to return to our former way of life or former identity.
 The good news is that we do not have to “give into” our old patterns.
 (Romans 8:12-13) The Bible clearly teaches that in Christ, “sin will have no dominion over you.”
 (Romans 6:14) Therefore, because of the power of the Holy Spirit abiding in the believer, we have the ability to choose to walk “according to the Spirit,” and not “according to the flesh.”

 How can you stay “in the Spirit?”

 Why is the “mind” such an important part of this discussion?
 (Romans 8:6-7)